 But more than the interior the actual structure is the main attraction there.
 For me it was extraordinary as I was standing next to it, one of the top 5 modern structures in Europe for sure.

 Its popularity only means one thing—lines so long that you visibly age to the point young people start offering you their seat on the bus after standing there.
 Save your soul and buy your tickets online before you go.
-If you want to buy a combination ticket for our next stop, Mini Europe, as well, you unfortunately can buy those only on the spot.
-Enjoy the line!
+There’s also a combination ticket available that includes your next stop, Mini Europe, as well.

 Mini-Europe

-Right next to the Atomium is an attraction I like even more!
+Right next to the Atomium is an attraction I like even more--it was one of the highlights of my Belgium itinerary.
 Mini-Europe is exactly that, small version of Europe.
 Have you ever wanted to travel all across Europe?
 You can do that in a matter of hours!

 In Mini-Europe you can see miniature models of important monuments and popular places from European countries.
 Some more than others.
 My favorites were Nyhavn (Denmark), Dinant and the Grand Place (Belgium) and Dover Castle (UK).
 Speaking of which, yes, the UK is still represented, but nicely divided with a line showing that you are leaving the EU.
 Clever and sarcastic, my favorite way of telling people how dumb they are.